 Fixtures, Faucets, and Disposals

-Either the diverter on the spout is bad or the diverter built into the faucet body needs to be repaired.
+Either the diverter on the spout is bad or the diverter built into the faucet body needs to be repaired

 Forced Air Heating

 It is very important to keep your furnace running efficiently and safely.
-You should replace your filter at least every six months.
-In particularly dusty environments you should replace it every 3 months at a minimum.
+You should replace your filter at least every month.
+In particularly dusty or recently remodeled environments you should replace it every week.